 Make your decisions as expected value calculations

 Here’s an example, you have a 20 percent chance of success and being rewarded with £1000 (could be a small scholarship fund) but, it will cost you £100 if it fails (application fee).
 Is it worth it?
-The expected value is (1000 x 0.2) + (-100 x 0.8) which equates to a positive £120, so it’s probably worth it even thought the odds are against you, as long as you can cover the loss.
-Though we don’t do these calculations explicitly, we constantly make them intuitively so it helps to recognise the logic behind it.
+The expected value is (1000 x 0.2) + (-100 x 0.8) which equates to a positive £120, so it’s probably worth it even though the odds are against you, as long as you can cover the loss.
+We constantly make these sorts of calculations intuitively, so it helps to recognise the logic behind them.

 “It’s up to you to decide what you want to get out of life and what you want to give.”

 If you enjoyed this article and would like to purchase the book, see the link below.